samuelfneumann/GoLearn/README.md

 `Experiment`.

-# ToDo
+## ToDo

-- [ ] Cartpole SwingUp would be nice to implement
+* [ ] Cartpole SwingUp would be nice to implement

-- [ ] Would be nice to have the acitons in discrete pendulum determined by min and max discrete actions.
-E.g. Action i -> (action i / minDiscreteAction) * MinContinuousAction and similarly for max actions.
-Then, (MaxDiscreteAction - MinDiscreteAction) / 2 would be the 0 (do nothing) action which is the middle action.
+* [ ] Would be nice to have the acitons in discrete pendulum determined by min and max discrete actions.
+E.g. Action i *> (action i / minDiscreteAction) * MinContinuousAction and similarly for max actions.
+Then, (MaxDiscreteAction * MinDiscreteAction) / 2 would be the 0 (do nothing) action which is the middle action.

-- [ ] Eventually, it would be nice to have environments and tasks JSON serializable in the same manner as Solvers and InitWFns.
+* [ ] Eventually, it would be nice to have environments and tasks JSON serializable in the same manner as Solvers and InitWFns.
 This would make the config files super configurable...Instead of using default environment values all the time, we could have configurable environments through the JSON config files.

-- [ ] Readme should mention that all configurations in a ConfigList should be compatible.
+* [ ] Readme should mention that all configurations in a ConfigList should be compatible.
 E.g. if you have 3 hidden layers, then you must have 3 activations, etc.

-- [ ] Gridworld wrapper that returns features as [x, y] instead of one-hot.
-This is much harder than one-hot for NNs.
+* [ ] Gridworld wrapper that returns features as [x, y] instead of one*hot.
+This is much harder than one*hot for NNs.

-- [ ] Maze wrapper that returns features as one-hot encodings.
+* [ ] Maze wrapper that returns features as one*hot encodings.

-- [ ] Task AtGoal() -> argument should be Vector or *VecDense
+* [ ] Task AtGoal() -> argument should be Vector or *VecDense

-- [ ] Add `gym` to the `EnvConfig` structs.
+* [ ] Add `gym` to the `EnvConfig` structs.

-- [ ] Add `TimeLimit` to `gym` package so that time limits can be altered
+* [ ] Add `TimeLimit` to `gym` package so that time limits can be altered

-- [ ] For very large observations, we should actually be passing *TimeStep, to increase efficiency since Go is pass-by-value.
-Look into changing the API so that *TimeStep are passed around.
+* [ ] For very large observations, we should actually be passing \*TimeStep, to increase efficiency since Go is pass-by-value.
+Look into changing the API so that \*TimeStep are passed around.
 For learning from underlying state, this isn't much of a problem, but for pixels e.g. or from large underlying state, this will be problematic.

-- [ ] Profile some code (e.g. DeepQ) to see if it can be made any faster.
+* [ ] Profile some code (e.g. DeepQ) to see if it can be made any faster.